AdBol05/mepper/PCB/README.md

 3) The third option is to power the motors by 12V supply and use the onboard AMS1117 regulator (on the bottom of the board) to power drivers from this power supply and have a separate 5V power for the pi.
 In this case DO NOT connect 3.3V to the pi either!

+### Solder the ATX power connector to the bottom!
+Unfortunately the footprint for this connector is for some reason mirrored (found out after first PCBs were manufactured :( ).

 ![PCB_PCB_mepper_2022-08-16](https://user-images.githubusercontent.com/98588523/184908404-34962aa2-a8bf-43c0-a8f3-a21a7a83ccdc.png)